Société Générale SA shareholding notification

-ArcelorMittal (‘the Company’) announces that Société Générale SA has notified it of a decrease in its (potential) voting rights in ArcelorMittal from 5.04% to 4.30% as based on an amended form submitted on 18 December 2020.
+ArcelorMittal (‘the Company’) announces that Société Générale SA has notified it of an increase in actual and potential shareholding (voting rights) in ArcelorMittal from 4.3% to 5.2%, based on a form submitted on 30 December 2020.
+The underlying transaction took place on 24 December 2020.
 The notification is available in the Luxembourg Stock Exchange’s electronic database OAM on www.bourse.lu and on http://corporate.arcelormittal.com under ‘Investors - Corporate Governance - Shareholding structure’.

-This notification was published in reference to the Luxembourg law and the Grand Ducal regulation of 11 January 2008, on transparency requirements for issuers of securities (‘Transparency Law’) in view of a shareholding notification going below the 5% voting rights threshold.

 ENDS